booms8/Pystromo/README.md

 *As best as I can remember, and with the exception of graphical configuration tools, Pystromo now matches and exceeds all the functionality of the Windows Nostromo driver software.*    -- Raumkraut

+booms8's notes: Pystromo should now work with any python version newer than 2.6.

 ### Installation

 I.  http://www.thelupine.com/content/pystromo-and-belkin-n52te